Welcome to Nicholaston House Christian Centre, Gower

 Quiet Garden and Chapel: On selected days/dates Nicholaston House is open for times to rest and refresh in the Quiet Garden and House.
 Visitors are welcome to explore the Quiet Garden and follow the guided prayer walk, or just ’sit and be’ in the garden, lounge or conservatory with a cuppa and piece of cake!
 The chapel is open for times of quietness, contemplation and prayer.
 Contact us to check availability and arrange a visit.

 Self-Catering Retreats: Are you weary and in need of a break from giving out or in need of space ‘just to be’?
 Then why not make the most of the Bryn Room at Nicholaston House - a studio apartment attached to the House, set aside for people who need residential time out.
-Dates and availability can be found on our event website: events.nicholastonhouse.org Alternatively, contact us to check availability and prices.
+Contact us to check availability

 There are resident staff at Nicholaston House forming a small intentional Christian community.
 This number is supported by full-time, part-time and casual staff.
 The work is also supported by a host of volunteers who undertake a variety of tasks, from maintenance and gardening to prayer ministry.